-Employees are eligible for retirement if the employee has: (a) 30 years of service, regardless of age, (b) 25 years of service and is at least age 55, (c) 10 years of service and is at least age 60, or (d) 7 years of service and is at least age 65.
+Employees are eligible for retirement if the employee has: (a) 30 years of service, regardless of age, (b) 25 years of service and is at least age 60, or (d) 7 years of service and is at least age 65.
 The monthly retirement allowance is equal to three percent (3%) of the employee's final compensation multiplied by years of service.
 Benefits cannot exceed one hundred percent (100%) of the employee's final compensation.
 Employees become vested in the system after 10 years of service.
 Benefit provisions are established by Louisiana State Statue.